Registered Dealers in Controlled Oils (RDCO): assurance process

 RIS will identify any relevant cross-regime issues and allocate the case for appropriate action.

-MORC took over administration of ‘return visits’ (see above) from late 2008, where there are outstanding returns and penalties.
+MORC took over administration of ‘return visits’ (see above) from late 2008, where there are outstanding returns and penalties, but they do not normally carry out this work.

 Policy Team will issue updates on visit priorities and expectations as necessary.